-The estimated HLS of BIOL-L14's most recent diedown coincides with the lowest elevation exposed for three hours per day between 28th and 30th May 2021 (Figure 6e).
-If the most recent diedown happened in 2021, therefore, approximately three hours of continuous exposure may have been sufficient to kill the coral down to the HLS.
-BIOL-L3, another microatoll first observed in 2022 and with no diedowns from April 2022 to August 2023, would also have been exposed for three hours at the estimated level of its most-recent HLS in June 2021 (Supplementary Figures S9, S11).
+BIOL-L14 would not have been fully subaerially exposed for three or more consecutive hours per day during 2021, but this coral would have been partially exposed for a three-hour duration on several occasions.
+The estimated HLS of BIOL-L14's most recent diedown coincides with the lowest elevation exposed for three hours per day between 28^{th} and 30^{th} May 2021 (Figure 6e).
+If the most recent diedown happened in 2021, at least three hours of continuous subaerial exposure above the estimated HLS (\approx 39 cm ACD) may have been sufficient to kill the part of the coral's outer rim that was exposed above the water for this time.
+Coral polyps below \approx 39 cm ACD must have survived throughout 2022, and coral polyps in this lower region of BIOL-L14's outer perimeter would have been exposed for less than three hours per day in 2022.

+BIOL-L3, another microatoll first observed in 2022 and with no diedowns from April 2022 to August 2023, would also have been partially exposed for three hours down to the elevation, within error, of its most-recent HLS in June 2021 (Supplementary Figures S12, S16).

-BIOL-L13's most recent pre-2023 diedown (based upon ring thickness estimated from the DSM; Supplementary Figure S10) would have been approximately 10 cm higher than that of BIOL-L14 and BIOL-L3 (Figure 6).
-As such, in 2021, BIOL-L13 would have been exposed to the level of this HLS more frequently and for a longer maximum daily exposure duration than BIOL-L14 or BIOL-L3.
-BIOL-L13 would have been exposed for approximately 3.5 hours at the estimated level of the pre-2023 diedown HLS according to the Raffles Lighthouse tide-gauge data (Figure 6f).
+BIOL-L13's most recent pre-2023 diedown (based upon ring thickness estimated from the DSM; Supplementary Figure S13) would have been approximately 10 cm higher than that of BIOL-L14 and BIOL-L3 (Figure 6; Supplementary Figure S12).
+As such, BIOL-L13 would have been both fully and partially exposed more frequently and for a longer maximum daily exposure duration than BIOL-L14 or BIOL-L3.
+In 2021, BIOL-L13 would have been partially exposed for approximately 3.5 hours down to the elevation of the pre-2023 diedown HLS according to the Raffles Lighthouse tide-gauge data (Figure 6f).